-Yes, it would be easy.
-A free shuttle service is available from Chokokunomori Station.
-You need to book it in advance.
-Alternatively, it is a 25-minute cab ride from Hakone-Yumoto Station.
-Cab fare is about 5,000 yen.
+Alternatively, it is a 15-minute cab ride from Hakone-Yumoto Station.
+Cab fare is about JPY3,500.
 The day I visited was after a snowfall, so there were no cabs at the cab stand, so I ended up taking Hakone Tozan Railway.

 Due to the effects of Typhoon 19, the Hakone Tozan Line between Hakone-Yumoto and Gora Station is under a long-term suspension.
 During this period of suspension, bus transfers and Rail Replacement bus services will be operating between Hakone-Yumoto and Gora stations.
 It will be restored in late July 2020.
 Refer to the info.
 The Hakone Tozan Line has restarted since the 23rd of July, 2020.